en4343/CRSF-Tracker/README.md

 📡 CRSF-Tracker
 A high-performance, open-source Antenna Tracker designed specifically for modern Long-Range FPV.

-Instead of relying on heavy onboard encoders or complex Mavlink wiring, this tracker natively sniffs your CRSF/ExpressLRS telemetry directly out of the air using the ESP32's low-latency ESP-NOW protocol.
+This tracker natively sniffs your CRSF/ExpressLRS telemetry directly out of the air using the ESP32's low-latency ESP-NOW protocol.
 It grabs the GPS coordinates your flight controller is already broadcasting and points your high-gain patch antennas dead-center at your aircraft.

 ⚠️ Critical Prerequisite: Your Transmitter (Radio) Your ExpressLRS transmitter MUST have a hardware "Backpack" chip installed.
 The backpack is a secondary ESP32 or ESP8285 chip inside your radio/module dedicated to communicating with ground station gear.